input-output-hk/cardano-tutorials/node-setup/010_getConfigFiles_AND_Connect.md

   	                                specified slot
     -h,--help                       Show this help text

-Now you can start the node, double check that the port you have chosen is open.
-In the `cardano-node` directory run:
+Start your node:

      cardano-node run \
-       --topology relay/ff-topology.json \
+       --topology path/to/ff-topology.json \
-       --database-path relay/db \
+       --database-path path/to/db \
-       --socket-path relay/db/node.socket \
+       --socket-path path/to/db/node.socket \
        --host-addr x.x.x.x \
        --port 3001 \
-       --config relay/ff-config.json
+       --config path/to/ff-config.json

-__NOTE__ you need to replace x.x.x.x with your public IP.
-In a VPS server, it is the one you use connect to the server.
+__NOTE__ you need to replace x.x.x.x with your public IP and indicate the correct paths to the required files.

-you can check whether the node is syncing by fetching the current tip.
+You can check whether the node is syncing by fetching the current tip.
 (The `--testnet-magic 42` identifies the FF-testnet)

         export CARDANO_NODE_SOCKET_PATH=path/to/db/node.socket
         cardano-cli shelley query tip --testnet-magic 42